ghmon/German-Amateur-Radio-Operator-Locations/README.md

 resumes geocoding beginning at the last position, so that not all work done so far is lost.

-Geocoded data for 2021-08-02 are checked in.

-* Import data in e.g. Google Earth
+* Import data

-- direct import

-OR

-- import as delimited data into a QGis (great GIS program) layer, and export that layer to a KML file, which can be imported in Google Earth.
+in e.g. Google Earth by direct import (see under file menu) or import as csv delimited data into a GIS program - QGis is GREAT.
+The layer can be exported a KML file, which can be imported into Google Earth or Google Maps.